Reverse Mortgage

 • Adjustable-rate: You may choose a lump sum, monthly payments, a line of credit or a combination of these options.

 Yes.
 The HECM reverse mortgage is insured by the FHA to protect both borrowers and lenders.
-This ensures you receive your loan proceeds as agreed.
+This helps ensure you receive your loan proceeds as agreed, as long as you meet the loan obligations.

-Costs can include interest, closing costs, an origination fee, a title fee, a credit report fee, mortgage insurance premium, appraisal fee, and a fee for the required counseling session.
+Costs can include interest, closing costs, an origination fee, title fees, a credit report fee, mortgage insurance premiums, an appraisal fee and a fee for the required counseling session.
+Your advisor will outline these for you in advance.